 Students who are interested in a career in church music should plan to do graduate work in this field.
-Undergraduate preparation should consist of the concentrate in Organ.
-In addition the student should elect Music 303-304 (Counterpoint), Music 219-220 (Church Music), Music 313-314 (Conducting), and Music 117-118 (Voice).
+Undergraduate preparation should consist of the concentrate in Organ or Voice.
+In addition the student should elect Music 303-304 (Counterpoint), Music 219-220 (Church Music), Music 313-314 (Conducting), and Music 117-118 (Voice) or Music 109-110 (Organ).
+The ensemble requirement should be met by participation in one of the choirs.